-- Drizzle on the pistachio oil and top with the parmesan cheese and arugala.
-Serve immediately.
+- Drizzle on the pistachio oil and top with the Parmesan cheese and arugula.

-Of course I couldn’t give such a glowing product review and not share the product with you, so here’s the giveaway!
-One lucky winner will receive the Classic Variety Sampler Set pictured above, which includes samples of the following products: FassZination Hazelnut Oil; Waldburg Balsam Raspberry Vinegar; Chili Infused Sunflower Oil; Waldburg Balsam Mango Vinegar; Styrian Pumpkin Seed Oil; Waldburg Balsam Apple Vinegar; Agora Extra Virgin Olive Oil; Aceto Balsamico ‘Gold’ Vinegar.
+One lucky winner will receive the Vom Fass Classic Variety Sampler Set pictured above!
+It includes samples of the following products: FassZination Hazelnut Oil; Waldburg Balsam Raspberry Vinegar; Chili Infused Sunflower Oil; Waldburg Balsam Mango Vinegar; Styrian Pumpkin Seed Oil; Waldburg Balsam Apple Vinegar; Agora Extra Virgin Olive Oil; Aceto Balsamico ‘Gold’ Vinegar.

-You do not need to have a blog to enter this giveaway!
-To participate, you can do any of the following (please leave a separate comment for each so I can count them as separate entries):
+To participate, you can do any of the following; please leave a separate comment for each so I can count them as separate entries: